-Government of India notified CCIL, a "designated Trade Repository"(TR) under sub-section (2) of Section 34A of the Payment and Settlement Systems Act, 2007 (51 of 2007), as a "stock exchange" for the limited purposes of acting as a "collecting agent" for collection of stamp duty on OTC Derivatives trades reported by its members to CCIL TR.
-Accordingly, since 1st July 2020, CCIL TR has been computing, collecting and discharging the stamp duty to respective state governments on OTC derivatives trades reported to CCIL TR by its members.
+Government of India notified CCIL, a "designated Trade Repository" (TR) under sub-section members to CCIL-TR.
+Accordingly, since 1st July 2020, CCIL-TR has been computing, collecting and discharging the stamp duty to respective state governments on OTC derivatives trades reported to CCIL TR by its members.